limodou/desktopnotify/README.md

 desktopnotify
 ===============

-desktopnotify is a js lib, which can use browser notification api to show notifications.
+desktopnotify is a js lib, which can use browser notification API to show notifications.
+It's developed by limodou, and inspired by https://github.com/gotardo/HTML5-Desktop-Notif It releases under MIT.

 ## Installation